-GOP opposition emerges to direct payments to Americans, key plank of coronavirus rescue plan
+GOP opposition emerges to direct payments to Americans, key plank of rescue plan

 “We are facing the abyss,” said Sen. Marco Rubio, R-Fla.
 “We are facing circumstances for which there is no playbook.”

-A number of economists have predicted that the U.S. economy is plunging into a recession and that the unemployment rate could spike because many Americans are staying home for fear of catching the virus.
-Many businesses are struggling to pay their bills and laying off workers.
-The travel industry has been hit particularly hard, but a widening range of companies are now raising alarms.
+A number of economists have predicted that the U.S. economy is plunging into a recession and that the unemployment rate could soar because many Americans are staying home out of fear of catching the virus.
+Many businesses are struggling to pay their bills and are laying off workers.
+The travel industry has been hit particularly hard, but more and more companies are now raising the alarm.

-The centerpiece of the Senate GOP plan — building upon a proposal revealed Wednesday by the Treasury department — would be hundreds of billions of dollars sent to Americans in the form of checks, as a way to flood the country with money and try to blunt the dramatic pullback of spending that has resulted from the coronavirus scare.
+The centerpiece of the Senate GOP plan – building on a proposal revealed Wednesday by the Treasury Department – would be hundreds of billions of dollars sent to Americans in the form of checks as a way to flood the country with money in an effort to blunt the dramatic pullback of spending that has resulted from the coronavirus outbreak.

-The legislation would provide checks of $1,200 per adult for many families, as well as $500 for every child in that family.
+The legislation would provide checks of $1,200 per adult for many families, as well as $500 for every child in those families.
 Families filing jointly would receive up to $2,400 for the adults.
 The size of the checks would diminish for those earning more than $75,000 and phase out completely for those earning more than $99,000.
 The poorest families, those with no federal income tax liability, would see smaller benefits, though the minimum would be set at $600.

+Limiting the payment amount for those without federal tax liability was a change from the original White House proposal, and caught some Republicans off-guard, provoking criticism.
+Sen. Josh Hawley (R-Mo.) tweeted: “Relief to families in this emergency shouldn’t be regressive.
+Lower income families shouldn’t be penalized.”

+An early analysis showed the vast majority of middle class people would receive the cash payment, but the percentage doing so falls dramatically toward the bottom of the income distribution.
+About 22 million people earning under $40,000 a year would see no benefit under the GOP plan, according to an initial analysis by Ernie Tedeschi, a former Obama administration economist.

 The precise design of the payments had remained fluid as talks on Capitol Hill continued, with lawmakers scrambling to finalize the legislation.
 The emerging opposition to the direct payments underscored that key elements of the plan could be very much subject to change – especially since it still must be negotiated with Democrats in both chambers of Congress.